Beta This is new guidance. Complete our quick 5-question survey to help us improve it.

 - demonstrating value to your senior stakeholders (eg the senior responsible officer, director or deputy director) with regular releases

 - releasing regularly to prevent creating a ‘too-big-to-fail’ service that shouldn’t be released, but must be released anyway

 - using processes like test-driven development and automated testing (writing tests before you develop the features to be tested) to highlight issues with quality early on

 - identifying important metrics, establishing a baseline and monitoring for changes throughout the project

 Regularly releasing and testing small features with your users:

 - improves visibility

 - reduces cost

-In an agile project, you must plan continuously.
-Plan based on data and usage patterns from the service you’re trying to replace.
+In an agile project, you should continuously plan based on data and usage patterns from the service you’re trying to replace.

-Your team should plan together, review these plans regularly and change them based on:
+Your team should plan together and review these plans regularly based on: